-- Explain the interrelationships of the functional business areas within organizations; - Articulate the impact of personal and professional integrity upon organizational decision making in light of Biblical truths; - · Apply critical thinking skills; - Model effective oral and written communication skills; - See the value and participate in professional development, service, and/or multi-cultural activities; and - Demonstrate proficiency in financial reporting and management decision making.
+- Explain the interrelationships of the functional business areas within organizations; - Articulate the need for and impact of the application of Biblical truths to business practices; - · Apply critical thinking skills to business decisions; - Show how an accounting vocation can be used in kingdom service; - Demonstrate proficiency in financial reporting and management decision making; and - Demonstrate discipline specific knowledge and apply skills essential to the accounting profession.
 Students earning a Bachelor of Science in Accounting are not required to have a minor or concentration.
 A minimum of 120 credit hours are required for the degree.
 Please note that Ohio requires a Certified Public Accountant (CPA) candidate to have acquired 150 credit hours to sit for the CPA exam.
 Students desiring to obtain the full 150 credit hours while a student at MVNU have the option to double-major, or to earn either the Dual Master of Science in Management or the Dual Master of Business Administration degree along with the Bachelor of Science in Accounting under the 4+1 program.